 Originally from Massachusetts, Bruno is an award-winning filmmaker with a BFA in Film and Television from New York University and an MA in Folklore from the University of Oregon.
 His scholarship has been published in Western Folklore and the Trumpeter: Journal of Ecosophy.

-Environmental Anthropology; settler colonialism; Indigenous studies; social movements; Visual Anthropology
+Environmental justice; settler colonialism; American Indian and Indigenous studies; social movements; visual anthropology